-Perhaps you might be interested in taking a fall foraging walk!
-Foraging is simply the act of gathering wild foods in nature.
-Think wild blackberries, nuts, and nettles.
-While our ancestors relied on foraging, today it's more about a way to outdoors, get exercise and get to know the natural world.
+Foraging is fun way to hike in the woods while gathering wild foods that you can eat!
+Think wild blackberries, nuts, fungi, nettles, and other plants.
+While our ancestors relied on foraging, today it's more about a way to outdoors, get exercise, and get to know the natural world.

 I do most of my wild food foraging during the spring/summer growing season, in and around the vegetable gardens, fields, and forest edges surrounding them: dandelion greens, lamb’s quarters, amaranth leaves, purslane, wild mustard, blueberries, blackberries, Concord grapes.